ML4ITS/mtad-gat-pytorch/README.md

   - peaks-over-threshold (POT) as in the original paper
   - thresholding method from Telemanom (https://github.com/khundman/telemanom)
   - brute-force method that searches through "all" possible thresholds and picks the one that gives highest F1 score
+- Parts of our code should be credited to the following:
+  - OmniAnomaly for preprocessing methods and evaluation methods (including POT)
-- We would like to credit OmniAnomaly, TelemAnom and ... for
+  - TelemAnom for plotting methods and thresholding method
+  - Diego Antognini for inspiration on GAT-related methods
+  - Their respective licences are included in ```licences```.

 ## Getting Started